-Nassau grouper (Epinephelus striatus) are endangered predators found on coral reefs in the Caribbean.
+Nassau grouper (Epinephelus striatus) are endangered predators found on coral reefs in the Caribbean Sea.
 Around the full moon at the beginning of the year, they gather in thousands to reproduce at a special site on the West end of Little Cayman, Cayman Islands.
 The Cayman Islands used to be home to five Nassau grouper spawning sites.
-However, four of these sites are now dormant or depleted.
+However, four of these are now dormant or depleted.

 Grouper Moon Project, established in 2002